 15 drops of Frankincense essential oil referred to as olibanum

 1. Measure 1/2 cup of elderflower infused oil you’ll need for the recipe and set aside the remaining part for another use.
-Place the measured elderflower-infused oil and beeswax in a bain marie.
+Place the measured elderflower-infused oil and beeswax in a double boiler.
 Heat on low just until the beeswax has melted.

 2. As soon as the wax is melted remove from heat, let it cool a bit and stir in 15 drops of Frankincense essential oil.

-3. Fill the glass conteiner when the mixture is still liquid, let it set for 2 hours and enjoy.
+3. Fill the glass jar when the mixture is still liquid, let it set for 2 hours and enjoy.

 Elderflower lip balm